 The medical dispensary of Tripoli: a gate of mercy

 We know it: the war in Ukraine has taken attention and resources away from the entire Middle East, especially in Lebanon where the situation is disastrous.
 Grain is scarce, electricity only works for a few hours a day.
 They say you cannot even escape: there is a lack of paper and ink for passports.
 In this context, more and more people have to choose whether to eat or take care of themselves.
-In recent months, we have opened a medical dispensary in Tripoli, and today we decided to give space to the testimony of Gina Fenianos, a nurse at the Holy Land dispensary in El Mina, who told us about a truly dramatic situation.
+In recent months we have opened a medical dispensary in Tripoli, and today we have decided to give space to the testimony of Gina Fenianos, nurse of the Holy Land dispensary in El Mina, who spoke to us about a truly dramatic situation.

 The words of Gina Fenianos

 We have always said that Tripoli is the mother of the poor; but in these days the economic deterioration is increasing, there is a lot of poverty and need and there are many diseases.

 Tripoli has always been full of diseases due to the high rates of poverty, but recently the cases have increased dramatically because people are unable to receive medical treatments or buy medicines, especially for children, who suffer from malnutrition.
 After all, parents are unable to buy milk.

 Ignorance and lack of knowledge among people lead to many diseases, in addition to the pollution of the environment and water that fill Tripoli.
 This poses a threat to the health of people, especially children.

 In our dispensary we receive a large number of patients and children with different conditions and we help them as much as possible providing them with medicines at good prices.
 Their number is increasing as the news about the existence of the dispensary is transmitted from one person to another.